qawemlilo/JavascriptPrototypeReflection/README.md

 3. **method3.js**: Pure objects.
 No constructors.
 Objects are not instantiated with the `new` keyword, they are created with `Object.create(prototypeObject)`.

+# Where's the output?

+You can find the output of each technique in the `output/` folder in this repository.
+Alternatively, you can...

 #Test it by Yourself

 **Requirements**